 Working at KMF for over 17 years, Jenny is the Training & Development Manager where she is responsible for the training, development and recruitment strategy, including their award-winning young & adult apprenticeship schemes.
 Recognised as a Women of the Year finalist, Jenny is recognised for her contribution to apprenticeships and encouraging females into engineering & STEM subjects.
-Jenny is the Chair of the West Midlands Region.
+Jenny is the former Chair of the West Midlands Region.

 Talent Development Manager, Midland Heart

 Saima is responsible for delivering apprenticeship programmes with a difference.
 She strives to make managers think of apprentices as an integral part of the team; someone who contributes to the team and organisational success by bringing their own unique talents and personality to the table to prepare Midland Heart for the future.
 Saima is the Vice Chair of the West Midlands Region and chairs the Greater Birmingham & Solihull sub-regional group.

 Apprenticeship Scheme Leader, JCB Global Learning

 Chris is passionate about apprenticeships, with the focus on ensuring each apprentice gets the correct training & development, which meets both their needs and the organisations.